 When you want to screen mirror from a mobile device, whether iPhone or Android phone, just plug in the appropriate charging cable to the transmitter USB port to operate.

-Therefore, QuattroPod mini supports all popular OS platforms so that everyone can stream presentation materials from their laptops, mobile phones, and tablets with a click.
+Therefore, QuattroPod Mini is a great enterprise meeting solution that supports all popular OS platforms so that everyone can stream presentation materials from their laptops, mobile phones, and tablets with a click.

 As a bonus, QuattroPod receivers all support AirPlay Screen Mirroring natively, so your iPhones and MacBooks can even use AirPlay to share content directly to QuattroPod without using the transmitter.